sendgrid/docs/source/Classroom/Basics/Billing/how_does_billing_work_for_marketing_campaigns.md

 seo:
   title: How does billing work for Marketing Campaigns?
   description: How does billing work for Marketing Campaigns?
-  keywords: marketing, campaigns, bill, charge, contacts, usage, overage
+  keywords: marketing, campaigns, bill, charge, contacts, usage, overage, subuser
 ---

 {% anchor h2 %}